timsee/ArduCor/README.md

 1. Download the git repository
-2. Add the contents of the project's libraries folder to your [Arduino Libraries](https://www.arduino.cc/en/Hacking/Libraries).
+2. Copy the RoutinesRGB directory into your [Arduino Libraries directory](https://www.arduino.cc/en/Hacking/Libraries).
+3. If any are missing, copy the missing libraries from the [libraries directory](libraries) into the same Arduino Libraries directory used in step 2.
-3. Open the project, compile, and upload to your board.
+4. Open the project, compile, and upload to your board.

 ## <a name="hardware"></a>Hardware Setup

 #### <a name="rainbowduino-hardware"></a>Rainbowduino

 To use the project with a Rainbowduino, connect an 8x8x8 RGB LED array or a 4x4x4 RGB LED cube to your rainbowduino.
-After that, set up these defines:
+After that, set up these constants:
 * set `IS_RAINBOWDUINO` to 1, `IS_NEOPIXEL` to 0, and `IS_SINGLE_LED` to 0
 * set LED_COUNT to 64

 ```
-#define IS_RAINBOWDUINO  1
+const int IS_RAINBOWDUINO  1
-#define IS_NEOPIXEL      0
+const int IS_NEOPIXEL      0
-#define IS_SINGLE_LED    0
+const int IS_SINGLE_LED    0

-#define LED_COUNT        64
+const int LED_COUNT        64
 ```

 #### <a name="adafruit-hardware"></a>Adafruit NeoPixels

-To use the project with a NeoPixels product, set up these defines:
+To use the project with a NeoPixels product, set up these constants:
 * set `IS_NEOPIXEL` to 1, `IS_RAINBOWDUINO` to 0, and `IS_SINGLE_LED` to 0
 * set LED_COUNT to the number of LEDs you're using.
 * set CONTROL_PIN to the pin to the pin connected to the NeoPixel